Organic Slug Control

 Other herbs that are also good for taking care of slugs and snails in your garden are basil, parsley, and fennel, just to name a few.

 There are two different grades of diatomaceous earth, you want the agricultural grade, which is coarser than pool grade.
-You can find this at many lawn and garden stores in your area.
+You can find this at many lawn and garden stores in your area or here on Amazon.